Safe and Sound Protocol

 What To Expect

-Regulating Activities: Clients will be invited in regulating activities while they are engaged in their listening session.
+• Regulating Activities: Clients will be invited in regulating activities while they are engaged in their listening session.
 These activities may include, mindful breathing, guided visualization, or gentle movement just to name a few.
-Co-regulation with your provider is an important part of the delivery of SSP and supports optimal results.

-Katie Dolinsky, LMFT is a certified Unyte Safe and Sound protocol provider.
+Katie Dolinsky, LMFT is a certified Unyte Safe and Sound protocol provider, has completed the Advanced SSP provider training through SSP Yoda and is engaged in ongoing consultation.

 Listening Options and Cost